LZB94/lzb94.github.io/_publications/publications.md

 3. Jiawenjing Lan, et al. Evolution of the Walker Circulation during the past 540 million years.
 4. Xiujuan Bao, et al. Quantifying climate conditions for the formation of bauxites and kaolinites.
 5. Zhi-Bo Li, et al. Response of near-surface wind speed to atmospheric CO2 removal.
-6. Shiwei Jiang, et al. Collapse of prehistoric cultures in central-eastern China linked to the El Niño-like states during the 4.2 ka event
+6. Shiwei Jiang, et al. Collapse of prehistoric cultures in central-eastern China linked to the El Niño-like states during the 4.2 ka event.
 7. Zelong Li, et al. A simple model for the hydrological change over Phanerozoic: untangling contributions from climate and continental evolution.
 8. Peng Hu, et al. Distinct features of synoptic-scale equatorial waves before and after the South China Sea summer monsoon onset.
 9. Hui-Shuang Yuan\$, Zhi-Bo Li, et al. Does higher horizontal resolution improve the simulation of near-surface wind speed.